sansarip/pensive-dubinsky/README.md

 make docker-run-prod-nrepl
 ```

-### Swagger Docs
+### Swagger UI

-Once the API is running, you can view the docs at http://localhost:3000/
+Once the webserver is running,
+you can view documentation and send API requests via the Swagger UI hosted at http://localhost:3000/

 ## Tests